backbonecabal/knowledgebase/trade-settlement.md

 Smart Contracts, Normal Contracts settlements and deliveries as may be as prescribed by Commodity Stream, LLC.

-# 412\.
-Recieved

-Subject to the rates, classifications and rules that have been established by the Carrier and are available on request to the Shipper (Shipper defined in 49 U.S.C.A. § 13102(13)(c)), and to all applicable state and federal regulations.
-Shipper 1) warrants it has read all applicable contract(s) or Carrier’s applicable tariff(s) and the limitation of liability provisions set forth therein; and 2) has actual knowledge of and accepts the applicable contract or tariff terms, including the limits on carrier liability.
-Carriers’ tariff(s), including OD Rules 100, take precedence in the event of any terms or conditions conflicts.

 copyright (c) 2019 Commodity Stream, LLC & Clearing Corporation.
 All Rights Reserved CC-BY-NC-ND-2.5